Huia O’Sullivan | Executive director

 Carey Tasker (Ngāti Whakaue) is the chairman of the board of Ngā Rangatahi Toa.
 He is a chartered accountant currently working as a Principal Commercial Advisor at Auckland Council.

-Shelby Roberts is a values-based decision maker with a experience in navigating both private and public sector organisations.
+Shelby is a values-based decision-maker with experience in navigating both private and public sector organisations.
 She shares her home with her husband, their four tamariki, her mama Jennifer and kuri (dog) named Ramona.

 Graham Tipene (Ngāti Whātua Ōrākei) in an Auckland-based artist who works on everything from tā moko to large collaborative projects.
 He is also on the board of the Auckland Arts Festival.

 Jeremy Hansen is a communications professional and former journalist.
 He encountered the work of Ngā Rangatahi Toa during his time editing Paperboy magazine, a free Auckland weekly, and now works for the Britomart Group on arts and culture projects in the downtown Auckland precinct.